 In all research situations, the researchers shall uphold and respect the principles of respect and protection, transparency, scientific and academic professionalism, and accountability (HSRC, 2012).
+Thus, getting approval from the ethics committee is essential prior to conducting the study.

 1. The Principle of Respect and Protection